Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Maret 2026 00.01.16 UTC
+- WIB: Rabu, 4 Maret 2026 00.53.43 UTC
-- WITA: Rabu, 4 Maret 2026 01.01.16 UTC
+- WITA: Rabu, 4 Maret 2026 01.53.43 UTC
-- WIT: Rabu, 4 Maret 2026 02.01.16 UTC
+- WIT: Rabu, 4 Maret 2026 02.53.43 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship